Allow these Carol Dweck quotes about her theory on the growth mindset to allow you to foster and empower your own.

 12. So what should we say when children complete a task—say, math problems—quickly and perfectly?
 Should we deny them the praise they have earned?
 Yes.
 When this happens, I say, “Whoops.
 I guess that was too easy.
 I apologize for wasting your time.
 Let’s do something you can really learn from! – Carol Dweck

 Everyday Application: What a great way to look at things.
-We get so caught up in our achievements, that we don’t realize when something is “too easy” we should be looking for a challenge.
+We get so caught up in our achievements that we don’t realize when something is “too easy,” we should look for a challenge.
 That is where growth happens.

 13. We like to think of our champions and idols as superheroes who were born different from us.
 We don’t like to think of them as relatively ordinary people who made themselves extraordinary. – Carol Dweck

 Everyday Application: It just makes us feel better about our current state if we think of the super-successful people as ‘other worldly’ or gifted with some kind of magic that skipped the rest of us.
 However, that just is not true.
 They had a different set of experiences than we did.
 They made different choices than we might have had we been given the same opportunities.
 However, the fact these are people just like the rest of us is what should make us feel better.
 It means anything is possible!

 14. Vowing, even intense vowing, is often useless.
 The next day comes, and the next day goes.
 What works is making a vivid, concrete plan. – Carol Dweck

 15. What did you learn today?
 What mistake did you make that taught you something?
 What did you try hard at today? – Carol Dweck

 16. If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.
 That way, their children don’t have to be slaves of praise.
 They will have a lifelong way to build and repair their own confidence. – Carol Dweck